davecheney/godoc2md/examples/sessions/README.md

 Save must be called before writing to the response, otherwise the session cookie will not be sent to the client.

-Important Note: If you aren't using gorilla/mux, you need to wrap your handlers with context.ClearHandler as or else you will leak memory!
-An easy way to do this is to wrap the top-level mux when calling http.ListenAndServe:

-	http.ListenAndServe(":8080", context.ClearHandler(http.DefaultServeMux))

-The ClearHandler function is provided by the gorilla/context package.

 That's all you need to know for the basic usage.
 Let's take a look at other options, starting with flash messages.